HongyiLi-GZHU/CGVT-FSL/README.md

-# Text-Aware Few-Shot Learning for Cross-Domain Hyperspectral Image Classification
+# TAFSL：Text-Aware Few-Shot Learning for Cross-Domain Hyperspectral Image Classification

 Thank you for your interest in the code related to our paper, "Text-Aware Few-Shot Learning for Cross-Domain Hyperspectral Image Classification".